2026 Report

 Days 1–15

-• Name AI program owner and portfolio-company accountable owners
+• Name AI program owner at sponsor level and accountable owner per portco

 • Select security/governance baseline (NIST/ISO mapping)